Burns Philp Building, Normanton: Heritage listing

 The former Burns Philp Building was listed on the Queensland Heritage Register on 14 October 2011 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Built in 1884, the Burns Philp Building in Normanton is important as the oldest surviving store of the company which dominated shipping and mercantile trading in Australia and the South Pacific from the late 19th century to the late 20th century.
 Its construction and success in generating a greater income for Burns Philp than the larger centre of Townsville in the mid-1880s, is indicative of Normanton's regional importance as the major port in the Gulf at that time, servicing the mining and grazing industries.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The Normanton store of Burns Philp is a rare surviving example, and the oldest of the company's nineteenth century structures in Queensland which included those in Brisbane, Townsville, Cairns, Bowen, Charters Towers, Burketown, Cooktown and Thursday Island.
 This building was left untouched by a major rebuilding exercise undertaken by Burns Philp at all of its Australian mainland stores between 1890 and 1910, and therefore it operated continuously as a general mercantile store and agency office for more than 120 years.
 Only Charters Towers, built 1891 (Bartlam's Store) and Townsville built 1895 (Burns Philp Building, Townsville) remain.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-The Burns Philp Buildingis an excellent and rare example of an early store which provided goods and services to a geographically diverse community for a period of more than 120 years.
-The building with its decorative parapet is highly intact and demonstrates its function through the layout of spaces, including the retention of interior shelving and its detached strong room, as well as through the loading access points at the sides and rear with door openings at truck bed height.
-Its prominent location the main street's highest point, close to the former town wharves, was strategically important to the success of the company's business both locally and within Queensland.
+The Burns Philp Buildingis a rare example of an early store which provided goods and services to a diverse community for a period of more than 120 years.
+The building with its decorative parapet is intact and demonstrates its function through the layout of spaces, including the retention of interior shelving and its detached strong room, as well as through the loading access points at the sides and rear with door openings at truck bed height.
+Its location the main street's highest point, close to the former town wharves, was important to the success of the company's business both locally and within Queensland.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 As the earliest surviving store of Burns Philp and Company, constructed shortly after its formation, the building has a special association with its founders, the pioneering businessmen Sir James Burns and Sir Robert Philp.
 The company became one of the largest mercantile providers in Australia and the South Pacific, known as the "Octopus of the North" by the 1890s, and during the 20th century was involved in shipping, travel, retail stores, car sales, hardware, pharmaceuticals, perfume manufacture and insurance.

 Burns Philp and Company was inducted into the inaugural Queensland Business Leaders' Hall of Fame in September 2009, in recognition of its significant contribution into the economic success of Queensland and Australia.